About me

 Laptev case

-By judgment of 9 February 2021, the Court found a violation of the right to life of the applicant’s brother, who died in custody, and a failure to conduct an effective investigation.
+By judgment of 9 February 2021, the Court found a violation of the applicant’s brother’s right to life, as he had been found dead while in custody, and found the related investigation ineffective.
 I prepared the applicant’s written observations, which were signed and submitted by the applicant’s representative.

 Applicant’s written observations